finopsfoundation/framework/resources/terminology.md

 Metadata, Tags, Labels
 > Tags are metadata attached to a specific instance, bucket, resource group, account or other resource running in a cloud environment.
 AWS and Azure refer to these as Tags, while GCP refers to them as Labels.
 They are meant to provide contextual information about the resource.
 Tags can be created with the resource in most cases or added after the fact manually or systematically.
 Tags are useful for identifying the type of resource, the environment it supports (Dev, Prod, Test, etc.) the owner, the cost center, the operational parameters, etc. Tags can be queried or accessed in a wide variety of ways and can be used to drive automation, divide costs, or for other important purposes.
 Most large cloud-using organizations will at some point establish governance policies around tag use and require specific tags be used on all resources.

+Preemptible Instances/VMs
+>  many CSPs offer compute instances/VMs that can be created and used at deeply discounted rates from traditional on demand compute VMs; however, in exchange for the discounted costs, a characteristic of these VMs is that if the cloud provider requires access to the resources being used by preemptible VMs, they will stop those instances.
+Examples of terms used to describe preemptible compute instances/VMs include:
+* GCP Preemptible Compute Engine VM
+* AWS Spot instance
+* Azure Spot instance

 Project (GCP)
 > GCP services are housed within GCP Projects